Paul Krassner: Interview Part II

 by Jonah Raskin, September 27, 2017

 Readers seemed to enjoy the Q & A I did with Krassner.
-So, I sent him some more questions and these are as responses.
+So, I sent him some more questions and these are his responses.
 Thanks for all the comments on the AVA website.
 They helped me frame the second round of questions.
-I think this is it for the time being.
+I think this is it for the time being...

 Q: Where Is the Humor in the Middle East?